Bedinka/Time_series_forecasting/README.md

 # Time series forecasting

+## Creating Conda environment from .yml file

+- The folder containes the timeseries.yml file
+- Use the 'create' command and link the yml to it.
+- Replcae 'env with your enicornment name you want to create:

+    conda env create -f timeseries.yml

+- To use the environment, activate before running:

+    conda activate env

-## Summary Statistics of the Datasets:
+# Summary Statistics of the Datasets:

 - Checked summary statistics (mean, median, min, max, etc.) for each dataset.